EauDeData/ad-detector/README.md

 5. Provide to the config file the necessary paths.

 > A file with all the PDF's absolute routes will be required.
 Generate it and provide it to the config file.
+> The config file can be found in `src/config.json`; it receives all the absolute paths for the required files.
+Make sure to update it as demanded.

 6. Set 'offline' to true in the config file.